Parkprogrammer/Parkprogrammer.github.io/_posts/2025-08-10-Basic Concepts in Learning Algorithm.md

 N_r = \prod_{k=1}^{K-1} \left( \frac{D}{D_i} + 1 \right)^{D_i} \sum_{j=0}^{D_i} \binom{D}{j}
 $$

-The above formula is from [Deep Learning-Prince(2023)](https://anthology-of-data.science/resources/prince2023udl.pdf).
+The above formula is from [Understanding Deep Learning-Prince(2023)](https://anthology-of-data.science/resources/prince2023udl.pdf).

 $$N_r$$ is the number of regions for $$K$$ layers, where $$D$$ is the number of hidden units in each $$K$$ layers and $$D_i$$ is the input dimension of the vector.
 So for classifying various outputs, the variety of representation exponentially grows with depth ($$K$$).
 But there are still many things to know like ***Initialization***, ***Interpolation***, ***Stability***.
 Like, if things were this simple, *Deep learning may have worked since the 2000s.*